3D Printed Medical Devices: Innovations and Applications

 Balancing innovation and safety at the point of care

 With innovation in the medical field comes the risk of danger, and 3D-printed medical devices present both.
-The FDA’s role is to foster development while protecting the patient’s interest.
+The FDA’s role is to foster development while protecting the interests of patients.
 The technology of 3D printing is changing at a rapid pace, making it necessary.
-The FDA employs rigorous safety regulations to determine each device’s safety and effectiveness.
-This process combines patient safety with the need for new applications of 3D printing in healthcare, enabling safe development.
+The FDA employs rigorous safety regulations to assess the safety and effectiveness of each device.
+This process combines patient safety with the need for new applications of 3D printing in healthcare, enabling the safe development of innovative solutions.

 Design and Manufacturing of 3D Printed Medical Devices